Nour Ellakis has been working at Sign Language Center as a teacher and

 Karen Romano is currently our teacher at SLC.
 She is originally from New Jersey.
 She currently resides in New York City.
 She is fluent in ASL and English.
 She has a Bachelors degree in English Language Arts.
 She is currently studying for Masters in Deaf Education at Cuny Hunter College.
 She is expected to graduate with Masters in Deaf Education in May 2017.
 Karen has a passion for teaching.
 Working at SLC helped her gain confidence in teaching.
 She enjoys working with people and helping them learn ASL Her goal is to help hearing community gain awareness about Deaf community and share Deaf culture.
 Karen has taught Karen has done a lot of ASL tutoring during her time at SLC and She enjoys working with her tutoring clients.

 Robert Flaucher was born deaf and went to Fremont School for the Deaf at a young age.
 He then enrolled in a mainstream school until graduation.
 He spent most of his life in the Bay Area California and moved to New York City to be close to his roots.
 He is now studying an MBA in Sustainability at Bard College.
 In his free time he enjoys socializing, traveling, and food!
-He's been at SLC for over a year and is happy to be part of the team.
+He's been at SLC for two years and is happy to be part of the team.
 ASL all the way!

 Robert J. Parcells Jr has been working for Sign Language Center as instructor for a year.
 Currently, He is a student at LaGuardia Community College in Long Island City, New York.
 On June 8th 2017, he will graduating from LaGuardia Community College to purse get Associate of Arts degree in Deaf Studies major.
 Then, he will planning to transfer to University to purse get BA degree in American Sign Language and Physical Education.
 He is very patient, enjoys working with hearing community to spread awareness about deaf community and culture.
 Since he working at SLC helped his gain knowledge, improve more knowledge of American Sign language and analyze himself how to teaching.
 On the other hand, he is a CrossFitter, who want to become certified as a CrossFit trainer because he wants all of the Deaf community to have access.
 Also, he wants to be involved in CrossFit competition.
 The trick to achieve your goals is stay focused and be patient, and keeps in mind that the most important thing is that you remember what you’re working towards.
 My deafness doesn’t hold me from achieving my goals!